 - 1. Patients who require a medical or psychiatric evaluation and do not have evidence of any potentially life-threatening illness or injury at the time of transport may be transported to a remote outpatient emergency department if; - 2.
-The patient has normal vital signs, telemetry contact is made, and; - 3.
+The patient has normal vital signs, unless accepted by the remote outpatient emergency department, telemetry contact is made, and; - 3.
 The patient does not meet any of the following exclusions criteria: - A. Violent or uncooperative patients - B. Obstetric patients > 20 weeks gestation - C. Any patient in need of time-critical intervention that can be provided only at a hospital-based emergency department.
-For example, but not limited to STEMI, Stroke, or ACS. - D. Any condition covered by another destination directive: - Trauma Field Triage Criteria Stroke Protocol Burns Protocol Pediatric Destination Protocol Sexual Assault Victims - Cardiac Arrest
+For example, but not limited to STEMI, Stroke, or ACS. - D. Any condition covered by another destination directive: - Trauma Field Triage Criteria Stroke Protocol Burns Protocol Pediatric Destination Protocol Sexual Assault Victims Cardiac Arrest